Dexedrine Detox & Rehab

 Treating the psychological aspects of addiction

 Once therapy sessions concluded a tailored relapse prevention and aftercare plan is drawn up.
-We encourage patients to attend Narcotics Anonymous groups in their local area.
+We encourage clients to attend Narcotics Anonymous groups in their local area.
 Aftercare sessions are provided each Saturday at our Watford centre.